charlyraffellini/pdfgremlin/README.md

 # PdfGremlin

-## Utility app that highlight and convert to pdf an entire folder
+## Utility app which highlights and merges as pdf an entire project or package

-### Currently only supports
+### Languages supported

 - scala
 - java